vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-#### Change suggestedMaxAmount
+### Change suggestedMaxAmount

-It's possible to change the suggestedMaxAmount on the agreement by calling the update agreement endpoint with the PATCH request below.
+It's possible to change the suggestedMaxAmount on the agreement by calling the update agreement endpoint with the [`PATCH:/agreements/{agreementId}`][update-agreement-patch-endpoint] request below.

 ```json
 {